belodetek/black.box/README.md

 3. connect the Pi to the Internet using a spare Ethernet port on your router[[n6](#footnotes)] and a 2.5A+ power supply[[n2](#footnotes)]
 4. after initial initialisation of around 15-20 minutes depending on your bandwidth[[n5](#footnotes)], visit [http://blackbox.local/](http://blackbox.local/) URL (not the `resin.io` dashboard)[[n9](#footnotes)]
 5. click subscribe (if un-blocking) to setup up a PayPal billing agreement and claim your **1 month free** trial or PAYG using Bitcoin[[n7](#footnotes)]
-6. once subscribed, you will be redirected back to the [dashboard](#dashboard) where you can monitor the status of the device
+6. once subscribed, you will be redirected back to the [dash](#dashboard) where you can monitor the status of the device
-7. connect to a new Wi-Fi network called `black.box` (passphrase: `blackbox`) or set your default gateway to the `black.box` LAN IP as shown on the [dashboard](#dashboard)
+7. connect to a new Wi-Fi network called `black.box` (passphrase: `blackbox`) or set your default gateway to the `black.box` LAN IP as shown on the [dash](#dashboard)
-8. when the dashboard lights up green, try accessing some previously blocked Internet content[[n9](#footnotes)]
+8. when the dash lights up green, try accessing some previously blocked Internet content[[n9](#footnotes)]
-9. for issues, please email [support](mailto:blackbox@unzoner.com), IRC channel [#netflix-proxy](https://webchat.freenode.net/?channels=#netflix-proxy) on Freenode, or use the live chat link on the dashboard
+9. for issues, please email [support](mailto:blackbox@unzoner.com), IRC channel [#netflix-proxy](https://webchat.freenode.net/?channels=#netflix-proxy) on Freenode, or use the live chat link on the dash
+10. to be advised when important stuff happens, subscribe to push notifications on the [dash](#dashboard)

 # information
 The device includes optional obfuscation/cloaking modes (SSH and SSL), to help function in hostile deep packet inspection (DPI) environments, as well as experimental WAN acceleration mode.